Reflct/frame-extraction-tool/README.md

 # Frame Extractor

-A powerful web-based tool for extracting and analyzing frames from video files.
+A powerful web-based tool for extracting and analyzing frames from video files, or existing image datasets.
 Built with Next.js, OpenCV.js, and FFMPEG.wasm.

 ## Features

 - Extract frames from video files directly in your browser
 - Advanced frame analysis with OpenCV.js
-- Fast processing using WebAssembly
+- Fast web based frame extraction with native video element
 - Local browser storage for extracted frames
 - Export frames as ZIP archives

 ## Getting Started